-In the early twentieth century, while the island was under German rule, then Governor Victor Berg dared to disregard the royal ban and entered the sealed tomb of Nan Madol, opened the coffin of the ancient island rulers, and in it found the skeletal remains of giants measuring two to three meters tall.
-That night, Nan Madol was alive with spirit activity.
-A wild storm came about with lightning flashes in the sky and torrential rains pounding down on the island as Governor Victor Berg lay in delirium, hearing the sounds of a conch shell blowing.
+In the early twentieth century, Germans governed the island when Governor Victor Berg dared to disregard the royal ban.
+He entered the sealed tomb on the island and opened the coffin of the ancient island rulers.
+In it he found the skeletal remains of giants measuring two to three meters tall.
+That night, the island was alive with spirit activity.
+A wild storm came about with lightning flashes in the sky.
+Torrential rains pounded down on the island as Governor Victor Berg lay in delirium, hearing the sounds of a conch shell blowing.

 The next morning, on April 30, 1907, Governor Berg died.
 The German physician serving on the island that night could not determine the cause of death, but the natives were certain that his death was a curse from the Gods for his blatant disrespect.
 Today’s rationale says he died as a result of sunstroke and heat exhaustion contracted while surveying the ruins.

-Add to the already mysterious aspects surrounding this ancient city thus far, Nan Madol is positioned halfway between the Hawaiian Islands and the Philippines, at the location where severe storms and typhoons are started.
-This happens when cold air is brought into contact with the warm waters of Caroline Islands.
-Research shows that many severe storms originate from Nan Madol location.
-Coincidental?
-I think not!
-Because this is where severe storms are generated, it is very rarely hit by these storms, making it the safest place in the Pacific!
+There is a very interesting theory that may answer the many questions about the mysterious city of Nan Madol and the purpose of its existence.
+Madol sits halfway between the Hawaiian Islands and the Philippines.
+Severe storms and typhoons begin at this location.
+This happens when cold air comes into contact with the warm waters of Caroline Islands.
+Research shows that many severe storms originate from Madol location.
+Perhaps this is not coincidental.
+Because this area generates severe storms, storms rarely hit it directly.
+This makes it the safest place in the Pacific.

-Joseph Newman, inventor of The Energy Machine, declared late in the last century that, “ the major effect in respect to hurricanes is electromagnetic.
+Joseph Newman, the inventor of The Energy Machine, declared late in the last century that, “ the major effect in respect to hurricanes is electromagnetic.
 For a hurricane to sustain itself, it does not solely depend on the heat of the water on which it travels.”
 Newman concluded that temperature was of secondary importance in the production of a hurricane, adding that electromagnetism was the most important factor.

-Pohnpei, the island attached to Nan Madol, has unique and constant subtle seismic activity.
+Pohnpei, the island attached to Madol, has unique and constant subtle seismic activity.
 Seismic activity generates piezoelectricity.
 The piezoelectricity works within strangely magnetized basalt to focus a concentrated coronal discharge skyward.
-Thus making the location of Nan Madol the ancient weather manipulation structure.
+Thus making the location of Madol the ancient weather manipulation structure.